SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *I hope this practice goes well, hopefully I don't lose a bunch of progress from Rarity being dressed as Rainbow.*

-As if on queue, Rarity trotted into the room, She looked just like Rainbow Dash, except her eyes were still blue.
+As if on cue, Rarity trotted into the room, She looked just like Rainbow Dash, except her eyes were still blue.

 "Wow," Fluttershy said.

-"I knew Pinkie would have what we need," Rarity Dash said.
+"I knew Pinkie would have what we needed," Rarity Dash said.

 "Isn't it hot in there?"